 these credits or discontinuation of the program.

-Applications for extension of enrollment are accepted before the end of each semester.
+Applications for an extension of enrollment are accepted before the end of each semester.
 Students who wish to

-apply for extension must submit the designated documents by the deadline.
+apply for an extension must submit the designated documents by the deadline.
 Applications are reviewed by the GSA

 Faculty Council for approval and students are informed of the results before the end of the semester.
 Please